Doppler on Wheels: Doppler on Wheels 3

 DOW 3 was the other second generation Doppler on Wheels developed in 1997, being finished shortly after DOW 2 and replacing the now retired DOW 1.
 DOW 3 was largely the same as DOW 2, but incorporated several pieces of hardware including the green radar pedestal and a differently shaped radar dish that were originally used on DOW 1.
 The actual truck, a modified 1995 Ford F700, was identical to DOW 2 apart from small cosmetic differences.
 Both second generation DOWs were also outfitted with an extendable 10 meter meteorological and communication masts, allowing for both atmospheric measurements such as temperature, wind speed, and pressure, while also allowing for extended radio communications and better internet signal.

-DOW 3’s radar specifications were also the same as DOW 2, excluding the cosmetic radar dish covering the antenna.
-This included a peak Tx power of 250 kW, a 2.44 m parabolic antenna, a beamwidth of 0.93°, a pulsewidth of 0.1 - 2.0 μs, and a staggered PRF between 500–5000 Hz.
+DOW 3's radar specifications were also the same as DOW 2, excluding the cosmetic radar dish covering the antenna.
+This included a peak Tx power of 250 kW, a 2.44 m parabolic antenna, a beamwidth of 0.93°, a pulsewidth of 0.1 - 2.0 μs, and a staggered PRF between 500 and 5000 Hz.
 In 1999, DOWs 2 and 3 were upgraded with new antenna control hardware and software.